kabilselvam/gp-lab-manual/exno 3.md

 ## Result:
-Changing the third-person character mesh and adding animations is implemented Successfully
+Changing the third-person character mesh and adding animations is implemented Successfully.